 87.4 percent of businesses believe equipment finance has helped them grow their business*.
 Are you one?

-We help many businesses innovate and grow so please reach out to discuss your particular goals.* "Equipment Finance Thought Leadership Report 2017", East & Partners (commissioned by Eclipx Commercial)
+* "Equipment Finance Thought Leadership Report 2017", East & Partners (commissioned by Eclipx Commercial)

 About Anthony Roberts

 As Managing Director of Eclipx Commercial, Anthony is a true asset and equipment finance expert, having specialised in this area for over 20 years.
 Anthony’s role encompasses sales leadership, business development and strategic growth for Eclipx Commercial.
 He is passionate about delivering smarter, more innovative finance solutions to the market and empowering both staff and clients to achieve greater success.